jjuback/gc-excelviewer/README.md

 For .tsv and .tab files, a tab delimiter is assumed.
 For plain text files with different extensions, open the file in an editor and execute the `CSV: Open Preview` command from the command palette.

 ## Excel Usage
 For files with an .xlsx or .xlsm extension, use the explorer context menu or editor title menu to invoke the `Open Preview` command.
-The contents of the file will be displayed in a [FlexSheet](http://wijmo.com/products/flexsheet) control.
+The contents of the file will be displayed in a [FlexSheet](http://demos.wijmo.com/5/Angular/FlexSheetExplorer/FlexSheetExplorer/#/intro) control.
 If multiple sheets are present, use the controls at the bottom of the view for navigation.

 ![Image](./img/excel-preview-2.gif)

+## Theme Support
+The extension adapts its display to the current Visual Studio Code theme.
+For best results, choose a theme with opaque selection background colors.

 ## Persistent Data
 The extension automatically stores user customizations on a per-file, per-workspace basis.
 For CSV files, this includes column widths, sort/filter criteria, data types, format strings, and scroll bar positions.
 For Excel files, this includes the selected sheet index, sort/filter criteria, and scroll bar positions associated with that sheet only.
-As of version 2.0.16, if the column structure of a CSV file changes, any persistent data is ignored for that file.
-This fixes issues where new columns were not displayed unless the file was moved or renamed.
+If the column structure of a CSV file changes, any persistent data is ignored for that file.

-To discard persistent data for a CSV or Excel file, execute the command `CSV: Clear Preview State`.
+> To discard persistent data for a CSV or Excel file, execute the command `CSV: Clear Preview State`.
 The preview will be refreshed automatically.

-> Since version 2.0.21 contains bug fixes that depend upon revised column structure, any persistent data for CSV/Excel files saved with earlier versions will be ignored.

 ## Numeric Formatting
-Version 2.1.27 added new settings for controlling the display format of numeric columns.
 By default, numeric formatting is always enabled for CSV files, and the extension will examine the first row of data to determine which columns are numeric.
 The setting `csv-preview.numberFormat` specifies a [.NET-style format string](https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-numeric-format-strings) that controls the display type and significant digits for all numeric columns.
 This setting defaults to `g2`, which specifies two significant digits and does not display a thousands separator.

 The setting `csv-preview.formatValues` controls how numeric formatting is applied: